deerslayer Posted March 26, 2024 Report Share Posted March 26, 2024 Link to comment Share on other sites More sharing options...

 Rekraps Posted March 30, 2024 Report Share Posted March 30, 2024 21 hours ago, JJX said: Does the crown indicate that it was made in Sweden or just owned by the Swedish gov?
 The Crown is a production stamp... so yes, made in Sweden.
 Link to comment Share on other sites More sharing options...

-USMCsean Posted Wednesday at 02:03 AM Report Share Posted Wednesday at 02:03 AM Finnish Made Tikkakoski Oy, most often shortened to Tikka, is on the left.
+USMCsean Posted June 11 Report Share Posted June 11 Finnish Made Tikkakoski Oy, most often shortened to Tikka, is on the left.
 Unmarked on the right.
 You’ll sometimes see them with the boxed SA marking.
 And also marked with the serial number of the Kp31 SMG they were issued with.
 Swedish Made Carl Gustafs - crown laid flat Pressbol Eskilstuna - marked as such vertically along the right side.
 Subcontracted to produce them for Husqvarna.
 Husqvarna acceptance mark (tilted crown) on the left.
 Carl Gustafs - marked with a single, upright crown on the left and also a crown over the letter C on the right.
 Husqvarna - marked with the tilted crown on the right rear corner.
 Cebe - marked as such vertically along the right side.
 Subcontracted to produce them for Husqvarna.
 Cebe was a light fixture making company based in Sweden that started in the 1890s making lights and light fixtures.
 One would assume the gained a lot of experience with working with pressing sheet metal.
 Husqvarna acceptance mark (tilted crown) on the left.
 Not pictured - going from memory.
 There was a subcontractor, whom I haven’t been able to identify, that had a marking that was the capital letter J inside a shape.
 Shapes I have seen were: J in a square, J in a circle, J in a triangle Link to comment Share on other sites More sharing options...

 Recommended Posts